 In this unit students investigate the geography of human populations.
 They explore the patterns of population change, movement and distribution, and how governments, organisations and individuals have responded to those changes in different parts of the world.
 Students study population dynamics before undertaking an investigation into two significant population trends arising in different parts of the world.
 They examine the dynamics of populations and their economic, social, political and environmental impacts on people and places.
-Population structures and to economic, social, political and environmental conditions.
+Population movements such as voluntary and forced movements over long or short terms add further complexity to population structures and to economic, social, political and environmental conditions.
 Many factors influence population change, including the impact of government policies, economic conditions, wars and revolution, political boundary changes and hazard events.

-Unit 1 and 2

-Individual school decision on levels of a chievement.

-Unit 3 and 4

-School-assessed coursework and an end d-of-year examination.

 Unit 3 school-assessed coursework: 25%

 Unit 4 school-assessed coursework: 25%

 Units 3 and 4 examination: 50%